Novak Djokovic grinds out a victory over wild card Jacob Fearnley at Wimbledon

 Fearnley, a wild-card entry who recently finished playing college tennis at TCU, had a strong cheering section that erupted when he took the third set.

 “He served very well, it was very difficult to break his serve.
-He made me work, definitely,” Djokovic said.
+He made me work, definitely,” said Djokovic, who will face Alexei Popyrin in the third round.

 “Sometimes you have rough days where maybe you are not feeling your best,” he added, “and of course it also depends on the opponent across the net.
 He made me earn this victory.”